 Table of Contents

 Try Atlanta Breakfast Club for breakfast and Southern food, including fried chicken and waffles, breakfast tacos, peach cobbler french toast, fried green tomato BLT biscuit, shrimp po boy and more.
 This restaurant is owned by Anthony Sanders and O. Osiris Ballard.

 Auntie Renee is a captivating storyteller who uses her creative skills for performances and motivational speaking.
 She performs storytelling for festivals, schools and birthday parties, and she does monthly workshops.

 Founded by Waverly Lucas and Nena Gilreath, this dance company and academy performs culturally diverse performances and provides professional training for children and adults.
 Training in dance techniques include Ballet, Pointe, Pre-Pointe, Pas De Deux, Modern, Jazz, Hip Hop, Tap, African and Ballethnicize.

 This boutique, owned by Malene Davis, features local, independent designers offering apparel, housewares, accessories, baby goods, food goods and jewelry.
-They’re now open Mon.-Sat. from 10 a.m.-3 p.m., or you can pick up your items with curbside service.
+They’re open Mon.-Sat. from 11 a.m.-7 p.m. and from noon-5 p.m. on Sun., or you can shop online.